 If we no longer need the personal information we hold, we take reasonable steps to destroy or de-identify that information.
 It may be necessary for us to retain personal information to comply with our legal obligations, or for insurance or audit purposes or for the purposes of machine learning and the development of algorithms and/or other instructions or software.
 Personal information stored electronically may also be stored securely indefinitely for IT back up and electronic audit trail purposes.

-We use personal information in order to provide our clients with services, manage our business and our relationship with our clients, and to enhance the services we provide.
+We use personal information in order to provide our clients with services, manage our business and our relationship with our clients and potential clients, and to enhance the services we provide.

-Where necessary, we may also use personal information for the purpose of confirming your identity or confirming a representation that you have made to us, to directly offer you information, products and/or services that we believe may be of interest and value to you, complying with any applicable laws (for example any obligations we may have under legislation) and for the exception purposes specified in the Privacy Act.
+Where necessary, we may also use personal information for the purpose of confirming your identity, confirming a representation that you have made to us, to directly offer you information, products and/or services that we believe may be of interest and value to you, complying with any applicable laws (for example any obligations we may have under legislation) and for the exception purposes specified in the Privacy Act.

-We may use personal information for audit or quality assessment purposes; billing and invoicing; and/or for staff training.
+We may also use personal information for audit or quality assessment purposes; billing and invoicing; and/or for staff training.